Quantum behavior of a heavy impurity strongly coupled to a Bose gas

 Note that the case of uncorrelated non-interacting bosons corresponds to $\alpha_{\k\k'} = \alpha_\k \alpha_{\k'}/\alpha_0$, which gives $G_\k = 0$, such that the polaron energy $E =2\pi n a/m$, in agreement with previous work~\cite{Guenther2021,Drescher2021}.
 Thus, the presence of correlations is necessary to ensure that the ground-state energy remains finite in the unitarity limit $1/a \to 0$.

-This behavior is confirmed in Fig.~\ref{fig:manybody}, where we display the polaron ground-state energy obtained using exact QMC methods for two different densities, as quantified by the three-body parameter $n^{1/3} a^*$.
+This behavior is confirmed in Fig.~\ref{fig:manybody}, where we display the polaron ground-state energy obtained using exact QMC methods for two different densities differing by two orders of magnitude.
 For weak impurity-boson attraction $1/n^{1/3} a \ll -1$, we recover the mean-field uncorrelated result $E =2\pi n a/m$, which corresponds to the leading order dependence of Eq.~\eqref{eq:energy} on $a$.
 However, as anticipated, the energy becomes sensitive to boson-boson correlations as we increase the interactions towards unitarity.
 This behavior is not just limited to zero-range impurity-boson interactions since the same result is obtained for a finite-range potential when $r_0 < \ab$~\cite{Ardila2015}.
 Note that this behavior goes beyond the few-body results discussed previously since the impurity-boson bound state is either absent (when $a<0$) or larger than the interparticle spacing ($n^{1/3}a \gtrsim 1$).

 To further characterize the correlations, we also calculate the polaron energy using a variational approach~\cite{Yoshida2018PRX}, where we truncate the number of bosonic excitations in the polaron ground state in Eq.~\eqref{eq:wfn}~\cite{supmat}.
-Here we again use the Anderson model to mimic the blockade effect at the impurity, and we use an effective range $r_{\rm eff} \simeq -3 \ab$ so that the value of $a^*$ matches the one from the QMC simulations.
+Here we again use the Anderson model to mimic the blockade effect at the impurity, and we use an effective range $r_{\rm eff} \simeq -3 \ab$.
+This ensures that the value of the three-body parameter $a^*$ that quantifies the boson-boson repulsion matches the one from the QMC simulations.
 As shown in Fig.~\ref{fig:manybody}, we find that the truncated basis approach accurately reproduces the QMC results across a wide range of $n^{1/3} a^*$ (up to two orders of magnitude) when we include up to three excitations only.
-This suggests that the boson-boson repulsion suppresses impurity-induced excitations of the condensate.
+This suggests that the boson-boson repulsion suppresses impurity-induced excitations of the condensate, and that this suppression is universal, \textit{i.e.}, independent of the microscopic origin of $a^*$.
 We stress that this is a highly quantum effect that cannot be captured by a classical mean-field description~\cite{Kalas2006}.

 At unitarity $1/a = 0$, the polaron energy takes the universal form